DynAIkon-Ltd/DynAIkonTrap/docs/source/user-docs/software-setup/tuning.rst

 You will be asked some questions to help determine the best parameters for the system to use.
 These settings are saved in a ``settings.json`` file, which is loaded when you start the actual camera trap program.
 Below is relevant information for each question in the tuning script:

+.. admonition:: Pipeline
+   :class: note, dropdown

+   This dictates the processing pipeline DynAikonTrap will use, information about each pipeline may be found in :doc:`../how-it-works`, for a low-powered HD resolution video camera trap, choose the LOW_POWER option.

 .. admonition:: Framerate
    :class: note, dropdown